prasanta-ganguly/PAMedia_Metaweather/README.md

 e) Can we get an endpoint to get tomorrow's weather by location also.
 For example https://www.metaweather.com/api/location/Nottingham/2021/02/14/ and not only https://www.metaweather.com/api/location/30720/2021/02/14/ where Nottingham = 30720
+f) Purpose of these data and where these will be stored and how these data will be shown to users i.e. is there any cascaded nature in the data relationship.
+g) How any data dependency will be achieved in GUI?